terra-campaigns/unsettled/directory/Wyrmbark/Artea.md

 Take Cyrus’s place at the Earthen Council.
 You wear a Gravel Ring (petty) forged from pebbles and soil.
 When placed against stone, faint voices argue in chorus.

-Big Ford Druidic Monastery.
+Big Ford Druidic Monastery of the Elder Way.
-They are hairy
+They are hairy.
 They are good with farming.
 Legend say they learned directly from the [Basajaun](Basajaun.md).